-In Europe the euro fell slightly against the dollar despite data showing that the eurozone returned to growth in the second quarter, emerging from an 18-month recession.
+In Europe the euro fell slightly against the dollar despite data showing that the eurozone returned to growth in the second quarter,.

 The European economy expanded by 0.3% in the three months to June.
 Economists had expected quarter-on-quarter growth of 0.2%.
 It was the fastest quarterly expansion since the first quarter of 2011.

 France’s economy also expanded 0.5% in the three months to June, following two consecutive quarters of contraction, while Germany’s economy expanded by a larger than forecast 0.7%.

 Despite the news the euro remained flat for most of the session, with EUR/USD ending the U.S. session down 0.02% to 1.3260.
 Investors appear to still be cautious about the strength of recovery in the eurozone.